-Create and popularize combustion technology that reduces CO2 emission and strengthens Japan's competitive advantage Offer fundamental technologies and development tools to society that reduce $CO_2$ by 30 percent (vs. 2011).
-Leverage these results to improve fuel efficiency for the Japanese auto industry, strengthening the industry's competitive advantage and contributing to lower global $CO_2$ levels. 🗹 Create a sustainable multi-industry, multi-academic structure A successful industry-academy cooperative research relationship will communicate common needs from industry, facilitate personnel exchange between industry and academy, grow the management capabilities of leader universities, and create new industries originating in university research.
+Exit Strategies Create and popularize combustion technology that reduces CO2 emissions and strengthens Japan's competitive advantage Offer fundamental technologies and development tools to society that reduce CO_2 by 30 percent (vs. 2011).
+Leverage these results to improve fuel efficiency for the Japanese auto industry, strengthening the industry's competitive advantage and contributing to lower global CO_2 levels.
+Create a structure for sustainable multi-industry, multi-academic collaboration

+A successful industry-academia cooperative research relationship will communicate common needs from industry, facilitate personnel exchange between industry and academia, grow the management capabilities of leader universities, and create new industries originating in university research.
 This new cooperative scheme will serve as a model to other industries, leading to a new development process that will contribute to a stronger Japan.
-Japan's Ministry of Economy, Trade and Industry and Ministry of Education, Culture, Sports, Science and Technology work together to study policies to create, over the next five years, a sustainable multi-industry, multi-academic cooperative research relationship that contributes to Japan's industrial competitiveness.
+Japan's Ministry of Economy, Trade and Industry (METI) and Ministry of Education, Culture, Sports, Science and Technology (MEXT) work together to study policies to create, over the next five years, a sustainable multi-industry, multi-academic cooperative research relationship that contributes to Japan's industrial competitiveness.
 Create a strategy for a standard control model Promote the standardization of control models and control/analysis software to reduce development costs and create new industries.
 At the same time, aim for international deployment by vendors, etc., including de facto standards.
-Team research framework As an expert in research management, the Japan Science and Technology Agency (JST) oversees the program as a whole.
+Implementation Structure As an expert in research management, the Japan Science and Technology Agency (JST) oversees the program as a whole.
 Approximately 80 participating laboratories and public research institutions have been divided into four teams covering the research fields of gasoline combustion, diesel combustion, control, and loss reduction, each led by a leader university.
-The Research Association of Automotive Internal Combustion Engines (AICE) has entered into a partnership agreement with the Japan Science and Technology Agency (JST) to support each research team, creating a research and development framework that brings together industry, academia and government agencies.
+The Research Association of Automotive Internal Combustion Engines (AICE) has entered into a partnership agreement with JST to support each research team, creating a research and development framework that brings together industry, academia and government agencies.